 I had a wonderful opportunity to visit the Wellington circuit this winter to work with our Grand Prix clients, up and comers, and riders just trying to better enjoy their sport and reach their goals.

 Most days, I began at the barn in the training ring, then I’d jump over to the Winter Equestrian Festival (WEF) to watch young hunters in ring 6, cross over to young jumpers in ring 10 and then up to the international ring to watch our pros.
-Several weeks, I found myself rushing over to the Stadium Derby Field, a beautiful grass ring that hosts some of the bigger classes, and/or, skipping back and forth between WEF and the stunning Deeridge Farms to work with clients at the Palm Beach Masters.
+Some weeks, I found myself rushing over to the Stadium Derby Field, a beautiful grass ring that hosts some of the bigger classes, and/or, skipping back and forth between WEF and the stunning Deeridge Farms to work with clients at the Palm Beach Masters.

 It was fun!
 It was also eye opening.
 From a performance perspective, let me share with you a few key observations and takeaways from WEF that may help your performances in the coming spring and summer season.